King Penguin vs Snares Penguin

 Do King Penguins and Snares Penguins live in the same area?

-King Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island.
-Snares Penguins are found in Snares Islands (New Zealand).
+No, their ranges do not overlap.
+King Penguins are found in South Georgia, Falkland Islands, Crozet Islands, Kerguelen Islands, Macquarie Island, while Snares Penguins live in Snares Islands (New Zealand).
+This geographic separation means they face different environmental pressures and predator communities.